Arizona Board of Education Complaints

 Receiving Reports on Unprofessional or Immoral Conduct

-The ASBE receives complaints about unprofessional or immoral conduct by certified and non-certified educators.
+The ASBE receives complaints from certified and non-certified educators about unprofessional or immoral conduct.
 After that, it opens investigations to determine whether the allegations constitute unprofessional or unbecoming conduct according to Arizona law.

 If formal complaints prepared by the Attorney General’s office get filed, the educator under question will be accorded due process as required by law.

 Sanctions imposed by the ASBE become part of an educator’s permanent record and are often forwarded to a federal database.
 If that happens, the educator in question may get barred from teaching anywhere in the country.

 For this reason, it’s best to have an aggressive lawyer if a complaint is filed against you at the ASBE.
 At Chelle Law, we’ll defend your rights and ensure you get a fair hearing.